usnistgov/policy-machine-core/README.md

 // create a new node through the PDP with the UserContext Node newNode = graphService.createNode("newNode", O, null, oa1.getName());

-// access the PDP as the super user and create a new prohibition userCtx = new UserContext("super", "");
+// access the PDP as the super user and create a new prohibition to prohibit any user in ua1 the permission ASSIGN_TO on oa1 userCtx = new UserContext("super", "");
 Prohibitions prohibitionsService = pdp.getProhibitionsService(userCtx);
 prohibition = new Prohibition.Builder("new-prohibition", "ua1", new OperationSet(ASSIGN_TO))